Measure bound for translation surfaces with short saddle connections: Multi-scale compactification

 \subsection{Definition of multi-scale compactification $\barPH$}

 We recall the definition and properties of the multi-scale compactification.
 The complete definition is quite complicated, so we refer the reader to \cite{bcggm2019} for full details.

-Let $\H(\mu)$, $\mu=(m_1,\ldots,m_n)$, be a stratum of holomorphic 1-forms with $n$ zeroes with vanishing orders given by the $m_i$.
-Since $\mu$ will be fixed, we will use the shorthand $\H = \H(\mu)$.
+Let $\H(\mu)$, $\mu=(m_1,\ldots,m_n)$, be a stratum of holomorphic 1-forms with $n$ labeled zeroes whose vanishing orders given by the $m_i$. \footnote{Theorem \ref{thm:regularity} also holds for strata in which the zeros are \emph{unlabeled}.
+These strata are quotients of the labeled strata by an appropriate finite subgroup of the symmetric group, so they share the same qualitative properties.} Since $\mu$ will be fixed, we will use the shorthand $\H = \H(\mu)$.
 The space $\barPH$ will be formed by attaching to $\P\H$ certain \emph{multi-scale differentials} $\bar X$ which consist of stable Riemann surfaces with meromorphic differentials on the components, plus some combinatorial data, up to a certain equivalence relation.

 Our primary interest is in $\H$, but the natural object to compactify in a complex analytic way is the complex projectivization $\P \H$.
 So we work with this space, and then translate statements back to $\H$.